Calling All Reviewers - The AFS Editorial Board

 You also get first glance at cutting edge science, and we dare to suggest that reviewing manuscripts will help make your own writing and manuscripts better.
 And when an article appears in print, you will gain immense satisfaction that you helped the author(s) craft a good story that benefits both fisheries science and fisheries resources.
 And without exception, every journal editor began their editorial career by reviewing manuscripts.
 You may be one of our future journal editors, and this is the place where it all begins.

 How do you start the process?
-Simply visit mc.manuscriptcentral.com/fisheries and click on the Register here button.
+Simply visit this page here.
 You will be asked to fill out a short form with contact information, expertise, and interests.
 That is all there is to it.
 The signup page is specific to Fisheries magazine, but your information is linked to all of our journals.
 You may not start receiving reviewer invitations immediately, but a signup starts the process by getting your name on the list of potential reviewers.